tahabouidraren/igstarterpack/README.md

 This Bot stores 0% of your data !
 So dont worry about your login info or anything else getting leaked or stolen by a third party..
 And this bot is open source so you can check it for yourself in this github page and see for yourself :)

+- WARNING :

+Run this script only once in 24hours , or get rekt lmao O.o

 - Screenshots :

 ![Capture](https://user-images.githubusercontent.com/59410756/191372837-289b77c4-6f65-4aad-9009-1dc043c7e0c7.PNG)